N. T. Rama Rao filmography

-N. T. Rama Rao (28 May 1923 – 18 January 1996), commonly known by his initials NTR, was an Indian actor, screenwriter, director and producer who worked primarily in Telugu cinema.
+N. T. Rama Rao (1923–1996), commonly known by his initials NTR, was an Indian actor, screenwriter, director and producer who worked primarily in Telugu cinema.
 Through his over four-decade long career of almost 300 films, he was considered one of the most pivotal figures of the Telugu industry.
 After his debut in Mana Desam (1949) and his first lead role in Palletoori Pilla (1950), Rama Rao's performance in the fantasy film Pathala Bhairavi (1951) made him famous.
 His other films with Vijaya Vauhini Studios, Malliswari (1951) and Pelli Chesi Choodu (1952), were also successful, causing him to become the industry's "top star" according to Ashish Rajadhyaksha and Paul Willemen in the book Encyclopedia of Indian Cinema.
 He also took his first steps into film production by forming the National Art Theatre production studio in 1953.

-Through the late 1950s and 1960s, Rama Rao became well known for his work in mythological films.
-Notably Bandipotu and Niluvudhopidi.
+Through the 1960s, Rama Rao became well known for his work in mythological films.
 After a poorly-received cameo as Krishna in Sonta Ooru (1956), his portrayal of the god in the epic Mayabazar (1957) won him praise.
 Rama Rao would go on to play Krishna in sixteen other films, with the role quickly becoming iconic for him.
 In 1958's Bhookailas, he played the demon king Ravana to critical acclaim, which was an unprecedented turn for an actor who had mostly played heroic roles up to that point.
 In the wake of its success, Rama Rao reprised the role in his successful directorial debut Seeta Rama Kalyanam (1961).
-By then, his fans considered him a "demigod" due to his performance as Venkateswara in Sri Venkateswara Mahatyam the year before, to the point that pilgrims would visit Rama Rao's house after going to the deity's temple.
+By then, his performances, particularly his portrayal of Venkateswara in Sri Venkateswara Mahatyam the year before, caused some of his fans to ascribe divine status to the point that pilgrims would visit Rama Rao's house after going to the deity's temple.